HERE’S A MANAGEMENT TRUISM you can’t avoid: You learn more from a bad boss than you do from a good one.

 - There was the guy who was abusive and mean who seemed to revel his ability to bully and frighten people.
 I was his designated punching bag and was called on the carpet just about every day by this glowering thug who had no discernible skills except his ability to break a union – and to make you think he was ready to punch you if you said the wrong thing.
-He was threatened by me because I was popular with the staff and frankly, could manage rings around him.
+He was threatened by me because I was popular with the staff, and frankly, could manage rings around him.
 He threatened me and my job every day until I got fed up and left.

 - Another boss was a control freak.
-Lots of bad managers fall into that category, and this one was an entrepreneur who started his own company, built it into a moderate success, but was unable to let anyone else make a real decision.
+Lots of bad managers fall into that category, and this one was an entrepreneur who started his own company and built it into a moderate success, but, was unable to let anyone else make a real decision.
 This stunted the company’s growth but you couldn’t tell this guy that – and he would yell at you if you even hinted at it.
 His worst trick was holding lunch meetings with individual departments where he interrogated the participants in the hope that someone would accidentally say something incriminating.
 Usually the greenest person in the room – someone who was so new to the organization they didn’t know which end was up – would make an off-hand observation that was wrong because they didn’t know better, but this bad boss would jump on that information and someone would lose their job as a result.

 - Finally, there was a guy who had no appreciation at all for what it took to get work done.
 He thought things just magically happened, I guess, because he was constantly squeezing resources and wondering why you couldn’t do more with less.
 Worst yet, when you tried to bring this up during the annual budget planning discussions, he would accuse you of “not being a team player” and “not being on board” or supportive of his agenda.
 And if you ever brought up the lack of resources at a later date, this arrogant SOB would chide and berate you for your inability to make a strong case that would convince him you really needed the resources anyway.
 You could never win with him no matter what you said.